Nikolai Kolomeitsev: Early life

-Nikolai Kolomeitsev was born in the village of Pokrovka in the Kherson Governorate of the Russian Empire (present-day Ukraine) in 1867.
+Nikolai Kolomeitsev was born in the village of Pokrovka in the Kherson Governorate of the Russian Empire (present-day part of Mykolaiv Oblast, Ukraine) in 1867.
 He entered military service in 1884 and graduated as an officer of the Imperial Russian Navy in 1887.
 He was promoted to lieutenant in December 1893.

-Naval Career
+Naval career

 In 1894–1895, he was assigned to the Russian Pacific Fleet, and after graduating from mine warfare school, served on several vessels operating in Siberia.

-Kolomeitsev became a member of the Chief Hydrographic Administration’s Survey Expedition to the White Sea.
+Kolomeitsev became a member of the Chief Hydrographic Administration's Survey Expedition to the White Sea.
 He also took part in an expedition to the Yenisei Gulf led by L. Dobrotvorskiy, which gave him expertise on sailing in arctic waters.

 Russian polar expedition of 1900–1902

 In 1900, Baron Eduard Toll led an expedition on behalf of the Russian Academy of Sciences on the ship Zarya.
 Kolomeitsev was commander of the ship and his second-in-command was Fyodor Andreyevich Matisen, who had taken part in a previous exploratory trip to Svalbard.
 Alexander Kolchak also accompanied the expedition as third naval officer and hydrographer.
 All these officers were from military backgrounds.
 Known as "The Russian Polar Expedition", its aim was to thoroughly explore the area north of the New Siberian Islands and eventually sail towards the North Pole in order to find the elusive Sannikov Land.

 Kolomeitsev supervised the fitting out of the Zarya in Larvik, Norway, and the expedition sailed from Saint Petersburg on 7 July 1900.
 Soon there was friction between Toll and Kolomeitsev concerning treatment of the crew.
 Kolomeitsev, as a classic naval officer of the Russian Imperial Navy tried to keep a distance with the men and to impose harsh punishments for unruly behavior, but Toll (more in line with the spirit of the times in Russia) longed for comradeship, and treated the common sailors as equals.
 Therefore, both men were getting on each other's nerves, Kolomeitsev interpreted Toll's attitude as undermining his authority as commander.
 The situation became worse during the first wintering in a bay just southwest of Taymyr Island.
 (Toll named the bay "Bukhta Kolin Archera", after Colin Archer Shipyard where Zarya had been fitted).
 Owing to the claustrophobic conditions of the wintering period, the relationship between captain Kolomeitsev and expedition leader Eduard Toll reached breaking point.